mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

 * A FK director_id in movies
 * A FK movie_id and a FK genre_id in movies_genres

-Now, let's bring this theory into something practical.
+Now, let's turn this theory into something practical.

 # CLI migrations

 First, we need to setup a database schema.
 Instead of manual scripts, you can get help from Knex at the command line to generate migrations.
-Running these commands with feel a lot like running "rake" in a Ruby-on-Rails project.
+Running these commands with Knex feel a lot like running "rake" in a Ruby-on-Rails project.

 First, you can run: